alx2009/K197Control/README.md

 Installation and use
 ----------------------
-Please note the dislcaimer above.
+Please note the disclaimer above.
 These instructions explain how to download the library and compile under the Arduino IDE.
 Any other use is your own responsibility.

 From the GitHub repository (https://github.com/alx2009/K197Control), select the "Releases", decide what release you want (the latest one usually) and download the .zip file with the source code for that release.
 Then follow the instructions on how to import a .zip library here: https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries#importing-a-zip-library